Deliveryman seriously hurt in Sliema crash

 Investigators said the car was a Peugeot 3008 driven by a 42-year-old Libyan man who lives in Birkirkara.
 The deliveryman had been unloading from an Isuzu Elf van when the crash happened.

 The accident happened in a stretch where there are no unloading bays, according to the original report.
-The road was closed after the collision, causing long traffic queues, and motorists were asked to avoid the area.
+The road was closed after the collision, causing long traffic queues and motorists were asked to avoid the area.

 Update: in the days that followed, the collision became a flashpoint in Malta's transport debate, with Y-plate reforms pushed into the spotlight by this collision after Transport Malta convened an emergency meeting with ride-hailing operators.